tltm/minhtrinh/_pages/about.md

 Beyond academics, I’m a senior engineer on the [UCL Racing – Mars Rover team](https://www.ucl.ac.uk/engineering/mechanical-engineering/study/beyond-lecture-theatre-student-life-ucl-mechanical-engineering/ucl-racing-uclr), contributing to the Autonomous and Control subteam to design a rover for the European Rover Challenge (ERC).
 Alongside this, I’m working on an RL-based trading project, where early backtests show improved risk-adjusted returns over baseline strategies.
 These experiences are helping me strengthen my skills in Python, C++, PyTorch, TensorFlow, HuggingFace, ROS2, and Docker, as well as data analysis with Numpy/Pandas and scikit-learn.

-Looking ahead, I plan to pursue postgraduate study (MSc/PhD) in AI/ML, specialising in reinforcement learning, to deepen my research expertise while continuing to bridge theory with real-world applications.
+Looking ahead, I plan to pursue postgraduate study (MSc/PhD) in AI/ML, specialising in machine learning and reinforcement learning, to deepen my research expertise while continuing to bridge theory with real-world applications.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.